sdawley1/g09run/README.md

 In particular, this program is designed to optimize communication with MARCC and the upload of data acquired in Gaussian09 to the SSH server to be analyzed.

-If there are any problems, fixes, optimizations, etc. anyone has to offer, feel free to email me: sdawley1@jhu.edu
+If there are any problems, fixes, optimizations, etc. anyone has to offer, feel free email me: sdawley1@jhu.edu.
+Otherwise, submitting a pull request is always an option.

 Also, I'll note that this program (and this README, I suppose) were all made with Mac in mind (part of the spite thing).
 I'm sure anyone with even a remote knowledge of Python can alter anything to have it fit their machine, though.